-Sales and marketing expenses increased 5.5% to \$26.5 million for the year ended December 31, 2012 as compared with \$25.1 million for the prior year period, primarily due to spending on international sales and marketing initiatives and a 3.2% increase in spending in the CA segment, partially offset by a 20.7% decrease in spending in the BA segment.
+Sales and marketing expenses increased 5.5% to \$26.5 million for the year ended December 31, 2012 as compared with \$25.1 million for the prior year period, primarily due to spending on CA-ROW sales and marketing initiatives and a 3.6% increase in spending in the CA-NA segment, partially offset by a 20.7% decrease in spending in the BA segment.
 Consolidated sales and marketing expenses as a percentage of total consolidated revenue decreased to 11.3% for the year ended December 31, 2012 as compared with 15.7% for the prior year period.
-Sales and marketing expenses related to international expansion efforts totaled \$2.6 million in the year ended December 31, 2012 which included expenses incurred to build our international sales and marketing teams and attend various tradeshows to introduce our services to international commercial airlines.
-The increase in sales and marketing related activities.
+Sales and marketing expenses related to CA-ROW expansion efforts totaled \$2.5 million in the year ended December 31, 2012 which included expenses incurred to build our international sales and marketing teams and attend various tradeshows to introduce our services to international commercial airlines.
+The increase in sales and marketing expenses in the CA-NA segment was primarily due to an increase in personnel expense to support the growth of the business and an increase in certain other marketing related activities.
 The decrease in sales and marketing expenses in the BA segment was primarily due to a reduction in marketing related initiatives and transfers of personnel to general and administrative functions.